microsoft/PowerPlatformConnectors/certified-connectors/Power Textor/README.md

 # Power Textor Connector

 With the Power Textor connector, send SMS messages to your customers and get push notifications when a text message is received.
-Build brand loyalty by a one###on###one conversation with customers with Power Textor actions that support a range of text message sending options; including on###demand SMS, scheduled SMS, event reminders, and Google Review requests.
+Build brand loyalty by a one-on-one conversation with customers with Power Textor actions that support a range of text message sending options; including on-demand SMS, scheduled SMS, event reminders, and Google Review requests.
 Each functionality is available for an individual number or a group of numbers.

 ## Publisher: Imperium Dynamics